awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

 [ec2-user ~]$ sudo amazon-linux-extras install topic
 ```

-To enable topics and install specific versions of their packages to ensure stability, use the following command:
+To enable topics and install the specific versions of their packages that are required, use the following command:

 ```
 [ec2-user ~]$ sudo amazon-linux-extras install topic=version topic=version